 - Mark Elliott, Executive Director, Northwest Passage, Webster, WI

 Mark Elliott has led Northwest Passage, which provides innovative residential mental health services to at-risk youth ages 12-17 and their families through innovative mental health services, since 2000.
 NWP’s cornerstone therapeutic arts program is In a New Light, using photography as a medium for expression and healing.
 Since 2012, photography art by NWP youth has been supported by the National Park Service and other national, state and local funders, and has been exhibited in more than 40 locations locally and nationally.
 The In a New Light Gallery in Webster showcases NWP students’ artwork to the public, giving youth a platform upon which to use their art to rewrite society’s narrative about themselves and other vulnerable youth like them.
-The gallery has filled a decade-old arts and culture void in the area and is currently the only bona fide art gallery in Burnett County.
+The gallery has filled a decade-old arts and culture void in the area and is one of only a few art galleries in Burnett County.

 - Stephanie Samarripa, Anti-Graffiti Program Coordinator, City of Milwaukee Department of Neighborhood Services, Milwaukee, WI